satinstitch/teensummeradventure/Adventures.md

 *From last year*

-**Complete a crossword**
+**Complete a crossword** 2 tickets

-**Finish the maze**
+**Finish the maze** 1 ticket

-**Colour this whole booklet**
+**Colour this whole booklet** 3 tickets

-**fill this page with doodles/Zentangle**
+**fill this page with doodles/Zentangle** 1 ticket

-**Complete the wordsearch**
+**Complete the wordsearch** 1 tickets

-Design a new book cover for a book you love.
-Draw it here.

-Include line art that only covers half the page--the teens would finish the line drawing however way they want to.

-Draw your self-portrait--blindfolded!

-Draw your Patronus, with your less dominant hand!

-****

-*NEW*

-Go outside, draw what you see,
+Go outside, draw the first thing that catches your eye 2 tickets

-Draw and create your own fictional character

-Write down a funny joke you heard or something that made you smile/laugh. --- same as email

-What is your horoscope?
-Do you fit in with it?

-What Greek god would you want as your parent?

-What Viking god would you want as your parent?

-draw a picture of yourself

-Make your own hybrid of 2 or more animals, name it, etc
+Draw your own hybrid of 2 or more animals, and give it a name 2 tickets

-What are your favourite, manga, books, “ships”, animals, mystical animals

 **Create a cipher.
-Write the code in the box below of what each letter represents.**
+Write the code in the box below of what each letter represents.** 2 tickets

-Create a Sudoku
+What are your favourite, manga, books, “ships”, animals, mystical animals Create a Sudoku

 More crosswords